calendar

 A different path to traditional ESG exists.
 Economics of Mutuality (EOM) is a deeper integration of people, profits, and planet into investment and business operations brought by the authors of the book, "Completing Capltalism."
 Some call it "ESG 2.0."
 Can this new approach to investments and business transformation change the trajectory of companies and investments in Korea and Asia?

 You are invited to join our next IFB event to find out.
-EOM investment senior advisors Kwang Kim and Paul Gyra (TBC) will facilitate a discussion on how to apply a mutuality approach to investments.
+EOM investment senior advisors Kwang Kim and Paul Gyra will facilitate a discussion on how to apply a mutuality approach to investments.
+Professor Hyun Sang Shin from Hanyang University, a leading academic expert on EOM in Korea, will provide with a response.
 Congressman Junghun Cho and Chairman Jinho Chung will Chair the meeting.

 This is part 1 out of 3 series.
 Following a successful event in February with presentations by the top leadership of EOM to IFB Seoul, we will gather in the coming months to explore practical implications of applying EOM in investments, business and policy.